acegautam/housimento/README.md

 # Housimento
-A web-based dashboard application for sentiment analysis.
+A web-based dashboard application for sentiment analysis related to real estate.